TerryThibault/insane_boilerplate/mshta-ads.md

 A blind spot will occur if any of the assumptions are violated.
 For instance, the following would not trip the alert:
 * Windows event forwarding or auditing is disabled on the host.
-*  MSHTA is run without generating a Windows event log.
+* Mshta is run without generating a Windows event log.

 # False Positives
 There are several instances where false positives will occur: